nuryhan/sass-portfolio-project/README.md

 # sass-portfolio-project

-This is a static website using HTML, CSS ,SASS and JavaScript
+This is a static website. used HTML, CSS ,SASS and JavaScript